hchiam/learning-typescript/README.md

 Static type checking.
 CLI tool to transpile to JavaScript that can run on older browsers too.
 Also can use constructor parameter `public` keyword as a shorthand to automatically add properties to a class.
 I think I really like the `interface` and `enum` part of TypeScript (e.g. as a consult-able in-code reference to help you/others remember what inputs to include or optionally have).

-For me, type checking is not only for preventing errors, but also to remind you or someone else of what data or functions you need to implement.
+**Why bother with types:** For me, type checking is not only for preventing errors, but also to remind you of what data or functions you need to implement.
+It's like automatically-generated documentation.

 ## Try it live in your browser